syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 ## Show navigation arrow

 By Using the `ShowNavigationArrows` property of the `SfScheduler,` you can navigate to the previous or next views of the Scheduler.
-By default, the value `ShowNavigationArrows` is `true.`
+By default, the value `ShowNavigationArrows` is `true,` which displays the navigation icons and `Today` icon in the header view.
+It allows you to quickly navigate to today and previous or next views.

 {% tabs %}
 {% highlight xaml %}